jboss-developer/jboss-eap-quickstarts/servlet-security-genericheader-auth/README.md

 Level: Intermediate
 Technologies: Servlet, Security, JAAS
 Summary: The `servlet-security-genericheader-auth` quickstart demonstrates a custom authenticator to enable support for HTTP header-based authentication.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 What is it?
 -----------

-The `servlet-security-genericheader-auth` quickstart demonstrates a method for HTTP authentication based upon an HTTP header in the incoming request.
-A Tomcat
+The `servlet-security-genericheader-auth` quickstart demonstrates a method for HTTP authentication based upon an HTTP header in the incoming request in Red Hat JBoss Enterprise Application Platform.
-Valve called "GenericHeaderAuthenticator" is used to pass these credentials to JBoss.
+A Tomcat Valve called "GenericHeaderAuthenticator" is used to pass these credentials to JBoss.
 Tomcat Valves provide a powerful, flexible way to insert a Java component into the request servlet container's request processing pipeline in order to implement features such as this.